 Here’s the good news: at Christiansen Dental, we keep room in our schedule for same-day emergency dental appointments in Centennial.
 If you’re in pain, bleeding, or staring at a piece of your own tooth in the palm of your hand, call us right away at (303)790-9323.
 We’ll do everything we can to get you in today.

-• A cracked, broken, or fractured tooth, especially if you can see the inside of the tooth or it hurts when you breathe in cold air.
+• A cracked, broken, or fractured tooth that hurts or exposes the inside of the tooth

-• Severe tooth pain that wakes you up at night or throbs even when you’re sitting still.
+• Severe tooth pain that wakes you at night or throbs at rest

-• A lost crown or filling that’s leaving a tooth exposed and painful.
+• A lost crown or filling that leaves a tooth exposed and painful

 If a permanent tooth gets knocked out, every minute counts.
 Pick the tooth up by the crown (the white part) — not the root.
 Gently rinse off any dirt without scrubbing.
 If you can, place it back in the socket.
 If not, tuck it in your cheek or drop it in a small container of milk to keep it moist on the way to our office.